Li (cookware)

 Li (鬲 (lì)) is a kind of cookware in ancient China, used for cooking and heating.
-Ceramic Li appeared in the late Neolithic Age, and bronze Li was popular from the Shang Dynasty to the Spring and Autumn Period.
-In the late Warring States period, with the popularity of stoves, it was gradually replaced by kettles.
+Ceramic li appeared in the late Neolithic Age, and bronze li were popular from the Shang dynasty to the Spring and Autumn period.
+In the late Warring States period, with the popularity of stoves, they were gradually replaced by kettles.

-Li appeared in the late Neolithic period and was still very popular until the Shang and Zhou dynasties.
+Li appeared in the late Neolithic period and were still very popular until the Shang and Zhou dynasties.
 Its shape was mostly extravagant mouth, round belly, three bag-shaped feet, and some necks had double ears.
 It is cooked directly on fire.
-The shape of the Li is similar to that of the tripod.
-In the middle and late Western Zhou Dynasty, Li was prevalent, and they were often buried in groups, and the size, shape, and inscriptions of a group of bronze Li were roughly the same.
+The shape of the li is similar to that of the tripod.
+In the middle and late Western Zhou dynasty, li were prevalent, and they were often buried in groups, with the size, shape, and inscriptions of a group of bronze li roughly the same.